niall-m/Udemy/microservices/notes.md

       - restart test runner with ctrl-c and npm run test
 - environment variables in jest test env
   - set `process.env.whatever` in `beforeAll` block
+- regarding NATS: publishers need a nats client wrapper singleton in test env
+  - can either set test env to connect to nats server
+    - not ideal, can't assume we always have a running nats event bus
+  - or fake it out with a mock wrapper in Jest
+- Mocking Imports with Jest
+  - find the file you wanna fake
+  - in the same directory, create a folder called `__mocks__`
+  - in that folder, create a file with identical name to target file
+  - write fake implementation
+  - tell jest to use fake file in test file
+  - `jest.fn()` will internally keep track of the number of times it was invoked and the arguments provided
+    - \_isMockFunction: true,
+    - getMockImplementation: [Function (anonymous)],
+    - mock: [Getter/Setter],
+    - mockClear: [Function (anonymous)],
+    - mockReset: [Function (anonymous)],
+    - mockRestore: [Function (anonymous)],
+    - mockReturnValueOnce: [Function (anonymous)],
+    - mockResolvedValueOnce: [Function (anonymous)],
+    - mockRejectedValueOnce: [Function (anonymous)],
+    - mockReturnValue: [Function (anonymous)],
+    - mockResolvedValue: [Function (anonymous)],
+    - mockRejectedValue: [Function (anonymous)],
+    - mockImplementationOnce: [Function (anonymous)],
+    - mockImplementation: [Function (anonymous)],
+    - mockReturnThis: [Function (anonymous)],
+    - mockName: [Function (anonymous)],
+    - getMockName: [Function (anonymous)]

 Code Sharing and Reuse Between Services